Table of Contents

 Travelling solo is not for the faint hearted but if you want to give it a go you may want to read The truth about travelling solo as a Muslim woman or 5 Top destinations for Muslim solo female travelers.

 TRIP PLANNING – THINGS TO DO BEFORE TRAVELING ABROAD

 - Research the destination in advance and determine whether you wish to travel in the peak season when prices are high, or in low season when there are fewer tourists and prices are lower.
 Adjust your travel budget accordingly.

-- Check that your travel documents are valid and if necessary contact the relevant embassy in your country of residence to determine whether you require a visa for entry.
+- Research all the different types of travel documents required and ensure that your travel documents are valid for travel.
+If necessary contact the relevant embassy in your country of residence to determine whether you require a visa for entry.
 Ensure that you apply for the visa early enough so that there are no delays in travel due to visa processing delays and holidays in the either your country of residence or the destination country.

 - Check with your doctor whether vaccinations are recommended for the region that you are travelling to.
 Most vaccinations are recommended for four to six weeks before the date of travel to enable a build up of immunity or because more than one immunisation is required.

 - Familiarise yourself with the cultural etiquette of the country that you are visiting.
 This includes learning a few words of the native language or the correct manner of greeting; dressing appropriately and respectfully in public or when visiting places of worship; or relevant cultural norms when dealing with locals, including tipping etiquette or acceptable table manners.
 The more you know about the customs and culture of the local population the less likelihood of extreme culture shock and unrealistic expectations.

 - Book flights and accommodation well in advance if you want to save a few pennies.
 If you are doing a trip on short notice, you may be able to find last minute deals online, but those are rare nowadays.